This blog post was originally published on October 25, 2016.

 The great thing about Webtrends is its heatmap feature, which allows you to make data-driven decisions regarding design.
 Moreover, it offers custom reports.
 It doesn’t integrate particular smoothly with third-party products, but its SharePoint integration works better than any other.

-It has fewer mature integrations with other products and databases than its competitors do.
-The biggest disadvantage, however, is the lack of on-demand segmentation and drilldowns.
-It allows for re-analysis of past data only as far back as 90 days (unless you use web log analytics).
+It has fewer mature integrations with other products and databases than its competitors has.
+The biggest disadvantage, however, is that it allows for re-analysis of past data only as far back as 120 days (unless you use web log analytics or decide to pay extra for longer data retention).

 Adobe Analytics is a part of Adobe Marketing Cloud.
 It is the result of a series of acquisitions between 2007 and 2014.
 Adobe Analytics is based on the SiteCatalyst solution by Omniture, which was acquired by Adobe in 2009.
 It lets you measure the performance of your websites and marketing activities and is highly customizable for users with the right know-how.